eoas-ubc/eoas-ubc.github.io/docs/refs.md

 # Links & pointers

+These are of course only a small selection of resources and pointers.
+There is a huge amount of information in the public domain, easily found by applying some elementary internet searching strategies.
+The items below were relevant around mid-way of the OCESE project.
+Many others could be included, however it was considered "out of scope" to provide a more exhaustive bibliography.

 ## OCESE Project links

 * F. Jones, UBC Edubytes article “[Implementing computational tools for learning](https://ctlt.ubc.ca/2023/11/30/edubytes-implementing-computational-tools-for-learning/)”, November 2023.
 Sharing the Department’s project to implement open source computational tools and teaching tactics to facilitate hands-on interdisciplinary learning in data-driven scientific exploration.